waleed-kotib/VC_Proj/README.txt

     o It is possible to run and build the Coccinella without whiteboard support.
       You just drag out the coccinella/whiteboard/ folder.

-XML/SVG:

-    You may try using SVG for drawing.
-Start Coccinella with arguments:
-    "-jprefs_useSVGT 1 -jprefs_getIPraw 0 -prefs_trptMethod http"
-    Still in its infancy, though.

 Distribution: